 - Lift a corner with a wooden spoon, spatula or slotted spoon and see that the meat is browned and a little crispy, not just a golden brown- I want it to be brown.
 Break the brick into smaller pieces and flip them.
 Follow the same instructions for the other side.

 - Now start breaking apart the four pieces, but allowing them to have contact with the pan after each breaking, while resisting the urge to move it around the pan.
+If it has any excess fat, this can be carefully drained off an edge or drain it all in a colander and place it back into the skillet.

 - After all of the beef is nicely browned and totally dry, then you can season it with salt or other seasonings.
 Sometimes it is difficult to season with dry spices and get them evenly distributed, you can add a small amount of water, wine or beef broth to help toss them on the browned meat.
 Otherwise, go ahead and use it in the recipe it is intended for like a meat sauce or for taco night!